Ecierge/Elmish.Uno/REFERENCE.md

 You can also use the `subModelOpt` binding.
 The signature is the same as the variants described above, except that `getSubModel` returns `'subModel option`.
 The UI will receive `null` when the sub-model is `None`.

 Additionally, these bindings have an optional `sticky: bool` parameter.
-If `true`, Elmish.WPF will “remember” and return the most recent non-null sub-model when the `getSubModel` returns `None`.
+If `true`, Elmish.Uno will “remember” and return the most recent non-null sub-model when the `getSubModel` returns `None`.
 This can be useful for example when you want to animate away the UI for the sub-component when it’s set to `None`.
 If you do not use `sticky`, the UI will be cleared at the start of the animation, which may look weird.

 ### Sub-model window bindings